 Read more about meeting your mutual obligation requirements.

 Your Job Plan is a record of the things you have agreed to do to give you the best chance of getting a job.

-You’ll negotiate your Job Plan with us, or the employment services provider you chose.
+You’ll negotiate your Job Plan with us, or your employment services provider.

-We run a Skills for Education and Employment program to improve your speaking, reading, writing or basic maths skills to help you get and keep a job.
+The Skills for Education and Employment program can improve your speaking, reading, writing or basic maths skills to help you get and keep a job.